KKOA/cv/README.md

 <p>I had a fascination with software development since a young age and keep up to date with current technologies.
 I am open to working with different technologies and learn new skills .
 When I am not coding, I playing computer games or playing sports like Tennis and Badminton.</p>

 <h2> Recent Activity</h2>
 <p>I recently graduated from a highly selective, 16 week, 9 till 5, intensive software development boot camp at Makers Academy.
-I took the course to expand on my existing knowledge of program languages while instilled the best practices and new methodologies such as TDD (Test Driven Development) & Agile.</p>
+The last two weeks of the course was spent working on a group project of our choice.
+We had to demo this project to the public on the final day.
+I took the course to expand on my existing knowledge of program languages while instilled the best practices and new methodologies such as TDD (Test Driven Development) &), Agile & OOD (Object Oriented Design).</p>

 | Project   | Description | Technologies |